 According to the American Pet Products Association, 67% of households in the United States have at least one pet.
 63.4 million households own a dog and 42.7 million households have a cat.
-If you are a renter and own a pet, you may want to consider what your renters insurance covers for your pet and what it does not.
+If you are a renter and own a pet, you may want to consider what your renters insurance covers for your pet in terms of liability for injuries and property damage and what it does not.
 You may even want to consider purchasing pet insurance.

 Although pets can provide numerous benefits to owners, there is also a risk of your pet biting or otherwise hurting one of your guests, which can lead to medical bills and even lawsuits.
 Additionally, the financial burden of caring for your pet’s health could be a stressor for you.
 Insurance can help in some cases, but it is important to understand the difference between pet insurance and renters insurance and how they each function.

 What is the difference between pet insurance and renters insurance?

 Renters who are pet owners may want to consider having a pet health insurance policy and a renters insurance policy that includes pet liability coverage.
 Each of these policies is designed to cover different scenarios and has its own specific set of coverages.